Police: Oregon fugitive kidnapped woman like 2019 Vegas case - NewsBreak

 New Mexico considers roasted chile as official state aroma

 ALBUQUERQUE, N.M.
-(AP) — The sweet smell of green chile roasting on an open flame permeates New Mexico every fall, wafting from roadside stands and grocery store parking lots and inducing mouth-watering visions of culinary wonders.
-Now one state lawmaker says it’s time for everyone to wake up and...
+(AP) — The sweet smell of green chile roasting on an open flame permeates New Mexico every fall.
+It wafts from roadside stands and grocery store parking lots, inducing mouth-watering visions of culinary wonders laden with the hot peppers.
+Now one lawmaker wants everyone to wake up and smell the chile: Democratic Sen. Bill Soules is proposing that roasted green chile become the official aroma.
+Legislation that would make that happen has passed its first committee, and supporters say it’s not likely to fire up much debate.
+New Mexico produced more than 60% of the U.S. chile pepper crop in 2021 and is home to an agricultural village known as the chile capital of the world.

 Atlantic City casino smoking ban bill to get Feb.
 13 hearing